explosion/thinc/website/docs/api-layers.md

 The `temperature` argument of `Softmax_v2` provides control of the softmax distribution.
 Values larger than 1 increase entropy and values between 0 and 1 (exclusive) decrease entropy of the distribution.
-The default temperature of 1 will calculate the unmodified softmax distribution.
+The default temperature of 1 will calculate the unmodified softmax distribution. `temperature` is not used during inference when `normalize_outputs=False`.

 | Argument            | Type                               | Description                                                                                              |
 | ------------------- | ---------------------------------- | -------------------------------------------------------------------------------------------------------- |